Talc Use Raises Ovarian Cancer Risk

 In February 2016, a St. Louis jury ordered Johnson and Johnson to pay damages of $72 million to the family of a woman who died last year from ovarian cancer.
 The woman used Johnson and Johnson’s Shower to Shower and Baby Powder talc products for over 35 years.
 Johnson and Johnson maintains that their cosmetic talc products are safe.

 Are you a user of talc products who has been diagnosed with ovarian cancer?
 If talc products contributed to your diagnosis, you may be entitled to compensation which can cover your medical bills, lost wages, and other costs associated with your medical condition.
-The talcum powder lawsuit attorneys at Pfeifer, Morgan & Stesiak can help you determine your legal options.
+The South Bend personal injury lawyers at Pfeifer, Morgan & Stesiak can help you determine your legal options.